ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 from several threads doesn't have to be syncronised.

-One of the reasons to go lockless is an overhead introduced by the resource aquisition.
+One of the reasons to go lockless is an overhead introduced by the resource acquisition.
 Same problem can also result to resource contention.
 This is particularly important for cases when there's a clear separation of consumers and producers, although they both have to obtain an exclusive ownership of the resource in order to progress.